 Type of Assignment: Full Time Assignment Category: Regular Position

 Position Details: One regular, full-time position, 40 hours per week, 12 months per year on the Oceanside campus.
-The work schedule will be Monday through Friday, 8:00 am - 4:30 pm.
+The work schedule will be Monday through Friday, 8:00 am - 5:00 pm; may include some nights and weekends.
 The person selected for this position will be subject to assignment to any district facility during any hours of operation.

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.

 Benefits: A full benefits package which includes employer-paid medical, dental, and vision plans for employee and dependents; $100,000 employee life insurance; other optional coverages; and membership in the California Public Employees Retirement System (CalPERS).

 Application Procedure: In order to be considered for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number.
 The submission deadline for the first screening of applications is 11:59 pm on Friday, February 5, 2021.